ABDUCTION

-1. Abduction as inference from facts to hypothesis
+1. Abduction as Inference from Facts to Hypothesis

 Abduction is not an issue in logic, but rather a scientific method (id., Chap.
 6).
-Scientific work consists in proposing, on the basis of facts, plausible hypotheses “suggested” by these facts.
+Scientific work consists of proposing, on the basis of facts, plausible hypotheses “suggested” by these facts.
 Abduction is the first step in this process.

 Woods redefines abductions as “responses to ignorance-problems.
 An agent has an ignorance-problem in relation to an epistemic target that cannot be hit by the cognitive resources presently at his command, or within easy and timely reach of it” (Woods, 2009; Gabbay & Woods, 2005).
 The study of argument as an abductive process has proved especially fruitful in the fields of medicine, science and law (Walton 2004).

-2. Abduction as reduction of uncertainty
+2. Abduction as Reduction of Uncertainty

 For example, if the question is: “can virtue be taught?” we can reason as follows: